 Again, by following this rule across all of your stores, you can provide layout consistency.
 No matter which store a shopper walks into, if they have been to one, they can be rest assured that they’ll know where to find a product in another of your stores.

-2. Your shelves will be visually appealing (enticing shoppers to buy)
+2. Your shelves will be visually appealing to shoppers

 As much as merchandising is about placing the right product in the right spot on the shelf, there is more to it.

 By ‘more’, we're referring to the fact that you also need to build planograms that are visually appealing.
 After all, shoppers buy with their eyes first.
 If you generate a planogram with visual appeal in mind, you’re thinking about your customers.
 And you’ll see more success.

 There is also the point that a visually appealing store will pull more shoppers into your store.

 In the case of generating data-driven planograms (and shelves) that are visually appealing, there are specific rules worth following.

 For example, you’d want to consider placing smaller packs above your larger packs and align product heights on the top shelf.
 That results in a clean and neater display.